ALGLIB - Numerical Analysis Library

 CAlglib class static functions should be used to work with the library - all library functions are moved to CAlglib system class as static functions.

-testclasses.mq5 and testinterfaces.mq5 test cases scripts are attached together with a simple usealglib.mq5 demo script.
+testclasses.mq4 and testinterfaces.mq5 test cases scripts are attached together with a simple usealglib.mq4 demo script.
 Include files of the same name (testclasses.mqh and testinterfaces.mqh) are used to launch test cases.
-They should be placed to \MQL5\Scripts\Alglib\Testcases\.
+They must be placed to \MQL4\Scripts\Alglib\Testcases\.

-Note: testclasses.mq5 script execution takes quite a long time (about 8 minutes).
+Note: testclasses.mq4 script execution takes quite a long time (about 30 minutes).

 |Packages